OrdinaryMagician/stinger_m/GunLore.md

 ## Automag

 A very reliable gunpowder-based firearm, chambered in 9mm.
-Magazine feeds off two 10-round clips in tandem.
+Mag holds 20 shots.

 Primary fire: The typical.
 Hold for automatic fire.